 Mindfulness practices meet the needs of every body.
-Our trauma informed approach is rooted in choice.
+Our trauma responsive approach is rooted in choice.

 People sometimes ask: Is mindfulness suited for all children?
 What about children who have experienced trauma or have mental health needs?